 top of page

 Delving deeper into the realm of understanding pain.
-By harnessing the unique power of art, we offer Alberta artists a space to express the intricacies of pain, when words fall short.
+By harnessing the unique power of art, we offer Alberta artists a space to communicate where words fall short.

 The Prizes